 doesn't come with these lists, you'll still get to take advantage of the discounts.

-Known in the insurance industry as a "UCR fee schedule", you will be able to get
+Known in the insurance industry as a "Usual, Customary, and Reasonable (UCR)" fee schedule, you will be able to get

 preventative, basic, and even serious dental care at lower prices.
 That way, you